 What to Expect in 2021 from the Biden Administration, Congress, and the US Supreme Court

-Program highlights will include:
+Program highlights included:

 - A virtual networking session and the presentation of BRG’s first Legal Champion award to Trish Refo, president of the American Bar Association (ABA)

 - Panels on antitrust, data privacy, financial institutions, labor and employment, and the Telephone Consumer Protection Act (TCPA)

 Note: There is no fee to attend the virtual half-day event.
 BRG will seek Illinois MCLE general credit hours for the Supreme Court Class Action Roundup and Sessions I and II breakouts.
 Individual attendees can seek credit with provided forms in all fifty states minus Arizona, Connecticut, Maryland, Massachusetts, Michigan, and Washington, DC.